Ozzieb93/WDI_LDN_PROJECT4/README.md

 * Include filesatck so users (both landlord and tenant) can update their profiles using images on their machines.

 * Having an OAuth feature that allows both types of users to quickly sign up would be a a major benefit.

+* A better designed webpage to enhance the user experience.